duncster94/a2c-wordle/README.md

 ![a2c-wordle-state-vector](https://user-images.githubusercontent.com/25830706/201429630-039ab164-8f0e-4528-97ff-15e1c34486ed.png)

 A turn corresponds to a word guess from the agent.
-The state was updated each turn to reflect the allowable positions a character could still be occupy.
+The state was updated each turn to reflect the allowable positions a character could still occupy.
 In the diagram above, for example, the character **B** is correct (green) in the first position, denoted by a 1.
 This disallows all other characters from being present in that position so their position 1 states are updated to be -1.
 It is possible for **B** to be present in other positions as well as position 1 however, so those positions remain at 0 to indicate an unknown state. **Z** has been attempted and is not in the word (grey), so it is inadmissable in all positions.

 The reward scheme is as follows:
 - -3 for each turn to encourage taking fewer turns